 Decorative Arts and Design

-The Brooklyn Museum’s Decorative Arts and Design collection features more than 30,000 objects, reflecting changes in domestic life and design from the 17th century to the present.
-The Museum is especially known for its extensive holdings of decorative arts spanning the history of the United States.
+The Brooklyn Museum’s Decorative Arts and Design collection features more than 20,000 objects, reflecting shifts in culture and design from the 17th century to the present.
+The Museum is especially known for its extensive holdings of 19th-century American decorative arts and its focus on New York makers, especially those from Brooklyn.

 Highlights